nostoc/sanitizor/temp-workspace/module-ballerinax-hubspot.marketing.events/examples/event_participation_management/Event participation management.md

 # Event Participation Management

-This example demonstrates how to manage event participation using the HubSpot Marketing Events API.
-The script creates an event, registers participants, and retrieves participation details to showcase comprehensive event management workflows.
+This example demonstrates how to manage event participation using the HubSpot Marketing Events API to create events and register participants.

 ## Prerequisites